coq/bot/README.md

 COPY bot_config.toml ./

-EXPOSE 8000 # The port you specified in bot_config.toml
+EXPOSE 8000 # The port you specified in bot_config.toml (this command is ignored if you deploy to Heroku)

 CMD ["./bot.exe", "bot_config.toml"]
 ```